 Monitoring and review

-Further information regarding these points can be found in the ‘Contractors’ section of the Local Authority’s Health & Safety Manual for Schools (available via the Wiltshire Council Right Choice websiteWiseweb).
+Further information regarding these points can be found in the ‘Contractors’ section of the Local Authority’s Health & Safety Manual for Schools (available via the Wiltshire Council Right Choice website).

 The health and safety of our pupils, staff and visitors is of paramount importance, and it is school policy that all contractors are made aware of our Health and Safety procedures.
 All contractors working on the school premises will be given a copy of the attached policy guidelines (Appendix A) upon commencement of their contract, or upon their arrival to start the works required.
 Contractors will be asked to sign a record confirming they have read this document (Appendix B).